hwei/Minecraft-Map-Auto-Trim/README.md

 config.yml example

-    # How much money to give a score.
+    # How much money to take from viewer when give a score.
     price: 25.0
     # How much money the viewer will win if he has given the exact score to the final score.
     viewer_max_reward: 200.0